-The Company's PRC subsidiary, VIE and VIE's subsidiary, have not fully paid the contributions for employee benefit plans as required by applicable PRC regulations.
-While the Company believes it has made adequate provision of such outstanding amounts in the audited consolidated financial statements, prior failure to make payments may be in violation of applicable PRC labor-related laws and the Group may be subject to fines up to maximum of \$19,006 if it fails to rectify any such breaches within the period prescribed by the relevant authorities.
-As of December 31, 2013, there had been no actions initiated by the relevant authorities.
+The Group's PRC subsidiaries and VIEs, have not fully paid the contributions for employee benefit plans as required by applicable PRC regulations.
+While the Group believes it has made adequate provision of such outstanding amounts in the consolidated financial statements, prior failure to make payments may be in violation of applicable PRC labor-related laws and the Group may be subject to fines up to maximum of 3 times if it fails to rectify any such breaches within the period prescribed by the relevant authorities.
+As of December 31, 2015, there had been no actions initiated by the relevant authorities.
 The Group is unable to reasonably estimate the actual amount of fines and penalty that may rise if the authorities were to become aware of the non-compliance and were to take action.

-The Company's PRC subsidiary, VIEs and VIEs' subsidiary did not withhold appropriate amount of individual income tax as required by applicable PRC tax laws.
-While the Company believes it has made adequate provision of such outstanding amounts in the consolidated financial statements, and in March 2013, the accrued amounts were substantially paid by the Company on a voluntary basis to the relevant tax authority, the Company may still be subject to future fines or levies for such non-compliance.
-As of December 31, 2013, there had been no actions initiated by the relevant authorities.
+The Group's PRC subsidiaries and VIEs did not withhold appropriate amount of individual income tax prior to its IPO as required by applicable PRC tax laws.
+While the Group believes it has made adequate provision of such outstanding amounts in the consolidated financial statements, and in March 2013, the accrued amounts were substantially paid by the Group on a voluntary basis to the relevant tax authority, the Group may still be subject to future fines or levies for such non-compliance.
+As of December 31, 2015, there had been no actions initiated by the relevant authorities.
 The Group is unable to reasonably estimate the actual amount of fines or levies that may rise if the authorities were to take action.